elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 ### Designing GNOME Mobile Apps

-Purism and GNOME designer Tobias Bernard shared much of the ongoing work to port GNOME to mobile devices like the upcoming Librem 5.
+Purism and GNOME designer Tobias Bernard shared much of the ongoing work to port GNOME apps to mobile devices like the upcoming Librem 5.

 <figure class="embed">
   <iframe src="https://guadec.ubicast.tv/permalink/v125d0af53a1fipzbiat/iframe/" allowfullscreen="allowfullscreen"></iframe>
 </figure>

 elementary has no plans to develop a mobile version of the OS, but some of the design patterns and especially the widgets in LibHandy are of great interest; better touch support and better layouts for small and large window sizes are always welcome.
-As a result of this talk (and playing with LibHandy afterwards), we've filed several issues for including LibHandy in elementary OS and using it within the shell and apps.
+As a result of this talk (and playing with LibHandy afterwards), we've filed several issues for including LibHandy in elementary OS and using it within the desktop and apps.

 ### Usability Testing